A frame of raw honey about to be extracted by centrifuge.

 Because eating honey so efficiently replenishes your liver glycogen stores, honey is the perfect energy food for exercise, and honey energy doesn’t come with the ill health effects of processed sugar in the common sugar-based energy snacks and drinks.
 Honey has also been shown to promote weight loss in active individuals.

 In an increasing number of ways, research is showing that eating honey often has the opposite effect compared to the unhealthy effects of eating processed sugars.
-Think of a spoon of raw honey as similar to (or possibly even healthier than) eating a fruit in healthiness, and quite the opposite of drinking a Coke.
+Eating a spoon of raw honey is probably at least as healthy (in some different ways) as eating a fruit.
+The health benefits of eating honey are quite the opposite of the health harms of consuming processed sugars.

 1. Keeping soft-set, or creamed, raw honey in cold storage is ideal for long-term storage.
 With liquid honey, cool or cold storage conditions can cause it to granulate or crystallize more rapidly.
 Crystallized honey can be returned to a liquid state by placing the container in a warm water bath (about 40 C / 100 F).